salvopr/serverless-saas-template/README.md

-This SaaS template allows quickly test an web app idea without any investments into infrastructure with the help of AWS Free Tier
+This SaaS template allows quickly test a web app idea without any investments into infrastructure with the help of AWS Free Tier

 It uses these serverless services:
-- AWS Lambda runtime
-- API Gateway for HTTP(s) proxy
+- AWS Lambda + API Gateway to serve the app
 - DynamoDB in on-demand mode for storage
 - AWS SES as email provider
 - Stripe for payments